Its-Satyajit/IdGenerator/README.md

 ### `IdGenerator.generate()`

-Generates a 10-character random identifier.
+Generates a 16-character random identifier by default.

+- **Params**: `number` - The length of the ID to generate
 - **Returns**: `string` - A 10-character random string using base62 alphabet (a-zA-Z0-9)
 - **Use Case**: General purpose unique IDs, user-friendly references
 - **Example**: `"Zk9mP2nQ4R"`